You want smart political talk without the meltdowns?

 It's actually brainwashing.

-You know, we're Americans under a certain age, under thirty-five, I think, or what have you, are uh amazingly pro uh Palestinian, pro Hamas in their views of what's happening in the region, and these things don't happen in a vacuum.
+It's reflected in the polling, you know, where Americans under a certain age, under 35, I think, or what have you, are amazingly pro-Palestinian, pro-Hamas in their views of what's happening in the region.

-It's a constant you know, bombardment of information and anti-colonial messaging and all this other ridiculousness that sort of made his way, and you know, this is what we've paid for.
+It's a constant bombardment of information and anti-colonial messaging and all this other ridiculousness that sort of made his way.

-And um I think the most shocking part about it is you go out there and you see some of these people that stand for every liberal cause you can imagine, LGBTQ rights and this, that, and the other.
+And I think the most shocking part about it is you go out there and you see some of these people that stand for every liberal cause you can imagine, LGBTQ rights and this, that, and the other.

 None of those rights exist in the places that they are defending.